All Hallows College: DCU All Hallows Campus

 The DCU School of Theology, Philosophy, and Music is based on the All Hallows Campus.
-The DCU Church of Ireland Centre (CIC), based at the campus.
-Since 2015, following storm damage to their school, the local Rosmini Community (secondary) School which caters for Visually Impaired students has been house temporarily on the campus.
+The DCU Church of Ireland Centre (CIC), is based on the campus.
+Since 2015, following storm damage to their school, the local Rosmini Community (secondary) School, which caters for Visually Impaired students, has been housed temporarily on the campus.
 As part of the sale agreement for the college, a new primary school for the area was to be built on the college lands.

 DCU Church of Ireland Centre (CIC)

 The Church of Ireland Centre maintains the ethos of the Church of Ireland College of Education following its incorporation into DCU.
 In 2022, the original Church of Ireland Training College, Kildare Place, altar furniture was moved to and rededicated in All Hallows Chapel, by the Archbishop of Dublin Michael Jackson, for use by Church of Ireland Centre and community there.

 Jesuit DCU Partnership

 The DCU Jesuit Library Partnership saw the Jesuit Library Milltown Park move to Woodlock Hall at All Hallows Campus, where the Theology faculty is based.
 The library consists of 140,000, theology and philosophy books, and is described as a ten-year loan.